Harry Potter and the Philosopher's Stone

 Quick summary and important considerations

-This is the story of Harry, a boy who finds out he's a wizard and goes to a magical school.
-He makes great friends and learns about his past while facing a dark wizard.
+A boy discovers he's a wizard and goes to a magical school where he makes friends and learns about his past.

 Content Warnings